rafabernad/Enyo-Calliope/README.md

 The currently available Toolbar components are:

-* `calliope.ToolbarRow`: Aligns vertically ToolbarGroup or ToolbarButton elements.
+* `newness.Calliope.ToolbarRow`: Aligns vertically ToolbarGroup or ToolbarButton elements.
-* `calliope.ToolbarGroup`: Groups horizontally ToolbarButton components.
+* `newness.Calliope.ToolbarGroup`: Groups horizontally ToolbarButton components.
 This is the `defaultKind` component for `Toolbar`, if not specified otherwise.
-* `calliope.ToolbarIcon`: Default bi-state or single-state button.
+* `newness.Calliope.ToolbarIcon`: Default bi-state or single-state button.
 This is the `defaultKind` component for `ToolbarGroup`.
 More info below.

 But there are more coming:

-* `calliope.ToolbarSelect`: A select control for Calliope's Toolbar
+* `newness.Calliope.ToolbarSelect`: A select control for Calliope's Toolbar
-* `calliope.ToolbarButton`: A captioned button
+* `newness.Calliope.ToolbarButton`: A captioned button
-* `calliope.Input`: An editable Input for Calliope's Toolbar
+* `newness.Calliope.Input`: An editable Input for Calliope's Toolbar
-* `calliope.Label`: A label control to show information
+* `newness.Calliope.Label`: A label control to show information

 With these current three basic elements, you can make your own toolbars easily: